sefm-conference/2024/_pages/callforpapers.md

 We solicit two categories of papers:

 - **Regular papers** describing original research results, case studies, or surveys, should not exceed *16 pages* (excluding bibliography of at most two pages).
+- **Short papers** describing original research results or case studies, maybe in an incubation phase, should not exceed *8 pages* (exculuding bibliography of at most one page).
 - **Tool papers** that describe an operational tool and its contributions should not exceed *8 pages*.

 Papers must be formatted according to the [guidelines for Springer LNCS papers](https://www.springer.com/gp/computer-science/lncs).